Amy Casey Cooks

 roasted carrot and parsnip

 On days when it feels like I'm running in a million directions, I like to be a hands-off chef when it comes to making dinner at my home.
-Sheet pan suppers, slow cooker entrees, and one pot meals are the backbone of my cooking repertoire on busy days.
+Sheet pan suppers like my Everything Seasoned Chicken, slow cooker entrees like my Korean Short Ribs, and one pot meals are the backbone of my cooking repertoire on busy days.

-A large baking sheet of roasted vegetables such as Roasted Carrot and Parsnip Fries is one of my go-to side dishes that needs barely any attention from prep to serving time.
+A large baking sheet of roasted vegetables like my roasted carrots and parsnip is one of my go-to side dishes that needs barely any attention from prep to serving time.

 bunch of fresh carrots